airbnb/streamalert/docs/source/app-configuration.rst

 1. Configure the App through the CLI (via ``python manage.py app new``).
 2. Enter the required authentication information.
-3. Deploy the new App and the Rule Processor.
+3. Deploy the new App and the Classifier.

 To get help configuring a new App, use: